mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 Once the first stable version of the specification of a protocol has been approved, IETF working groups typically observe the deployment of the protocol and improve it based on the received feedback.
 If the protocol is successful, it often triggers suggestions for extensions or improvements.
 These extensions are important for these successful protocols, but they often take a lot of time to be deployed.
 Experience with TCP shows that extensions, such as selective acknowledgments {{RFC2018}}, support for large windows and timestamps
 {{RFC1323}} or more recently Multipath TCP {{RFC6824}} took more than a decade to be widely deployed.
-There are several considerations that can explain the difficulty of deploying TCP extensions, ranging from the fact that TCP is part of operating system kernels that evolve at a slower pace than applications to middlebox interference.
+There are several considerations that can explain the difficulty of deploying TCP extensions, ranging from the fact that TCP is often part of operating system kernels, which evolve at a slower pace than applications, to middlebox interference.

 Looking at other IETF protocols, we rarely observe successful protocols that have not been extended over the years.
 Thus, the need for extensibility could